telerik/maui-docs/controls/entry/migrate-from-xamarin.md

 | - | `FocusedBorderBrush` |
 | - | `FocusedBorderThickness` |

+For a complete guide on app migration to .NET MAUI, go to [Migrating Xamarin to MAUI]({% slug migrate-to-net-maui %}) topic.

 ## See Also

 * [Migrating from Xamarin.Forms to .NET MAUI]({% slug migrate-to-net-maui %})